particle-iot/examples/README.md

 About
 =====

+IMPORTANT NOTE: We've moved the official source of truth for firmware app examples available in the [Web IDE](https://build.particle.io) into the [Documentation Site example page](http://docs.particle.io/photon/examples/#annotated-examples)--this makes the examples more useful because they can easily be contextualized with annotations and diagrams within the main docs site.
+Though examples found here will likely work just fine, going forward, the place to contribute examples firmware code is on the examples page of the docs site.

 A repo for sharing, refining, and cultivating broadly useful Particle Devicw firmware examples.

 This repo is used to populate the example application firmware in the [Web IDE](https://build.particle.io).